Here’s one of the big differences between US college volleyball and what you see internationally.

 I know all of this bothers my international coaching friends.
 Under FIVB rules only the head coach may stand.
 And for sure only the head coach may address the officials.
 Since domestic leagues generally follow FIVB rules, the same applies at the professional and sub-pro levels.

 The standing part still doesn’t really bother me.
-What’s starting to, though, is the frequency of coaches talking to players between plays.
+What does, though, is the frequency of coaches talking to players between plays.

 I strikes me as watching young coaches who haven’t figured out yet that they can’t control things on the court.
 And really shouldn’t try to.